 In retrospect I now realize that chronic stress and anxiety were big culprits for me personally.
 During the periods when I was really stressed out (and my anxiety was chronic and severe) I would have the worst OCD episodes!

 How Stress Makes OCD Worse (A Vicious Cycle)

-Psychological stress is a huge driver of OCD, which is supported by studies such as these:
+Emotional stress is a huge driver of OCD.

 - Perceived stress is higher in OCD patients.

 - OCD sufferers have higher levels of stress hormones such as cortisol and corticotrophin-releasing hormone (CRH) compared to healthy individuals.

 - A drug called clonidine that reduces levels of adrenaline in the body and brain has been shown to improve OCD symptoms!

 Another clue that stress is a huge culprit for OCD is that cortisol (a powerful stress hormone) increases glutamate signalling in the brain.